The Health Benefits of the Lions Mane Mushroom

 Holistic, Mycelial Protection for Brain and Body

 They pop up around the Northern Hemisphere and are found throughout Europe and North America, but they are most commonly used in Japan and China, where they’ve been a regular food for centuries.

-Research on their health benefits is ongoing, but the early indications confirm the traditional medicinal approach that these fungal delights help improve memory, slow ageing and revitalise your brain cells.
+Research on their health benefits is ongoing, but the early indications may confirm the traditional medicinal approach that these fungal delights show towards memory, slow ageing and revitalise brain cells.
 Here’s a walkthrough of everything you need to know about what we consider among the very best mushrooms for health and wellbeing.

 Of course, the health benefits of mushrooms in general are well-known.
-They are one of nature’s true wonders, able to be everything from a light breakfast to a substance that helps combat the ageing of cells.
-The full potential of Lion’s Mane mushrooms is still being explored, but even now, they are recognised as something that can benefit the body.
+They are one of nature’s true wonders, able to be everything from a light breakfast to a substance that may help combat the ageing of cells.
+The full potential of Lion’s Mane mushrooms is still being explored, but even now, they are recognised as something that may show signs to benefit the body from studies.

 Nature’s Brain Health Supplements

 It’s one of the sad truths of life that your brain’s ability to regenerate decreases over time.
 As it struggles to replace damaged cells and repair neuron links, this manifests in symptoms such as increased memory loss and a struggle to focus.